Hanabi-Live/hanabi-live/docs/FEATURES.md

 #### Notes

 * Players can right-click on any card to add a note to it.
+Afterward, by hovering over a card, a tooltip will appear with the written note.
+* This is useful for storing contextual information about a card for later.
 * Since notes are tracked by the server, players can switch computers mid-game and keep any notes written.
 * Notes are saved in the database and will persist into the replay.
 * Everyone's notes are combined and shown to spectators, which is fun to see.